GODrums/BetterFloat/README.md

 Currently supports CSFloat.com, Skinport.com and Skinbid.com, but more sites are coming soon!

--   Unified pricing from Buff163, Steam, YouPin/UU, and C5Game displayed right next to the item
+-   Unified pricing from Buff163, Steam, YouPin/UU, C5Game, and CSFloat displayed right next to the item
 -   Determine market overpay through applied sticker data (% SP) with gradual coloring
 -   Get Case Hardened pattern data such as blue percentage or ranking directly
 -   See the listing age of an item in a convenient format
 -   Auto-refresh in the "Newest Items"-section on CSFloat
 -   Advanced currency conversion with support for many different currencies
 -   ... and more than 50 other Quality-of-Life features!

+⚠️ Please note that we explicitly forbid the use of the extension for illegal activities.
+This includes but is not limited to using the extension to gain an unfair advantage over other users.
+We reserve the right to ban users from our services and report them to the respective platforms if they are found to be engaged in illegal activities.

+⚠️ The extension is provided under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+In particular, this means that you are not allowed to use the extension for commercial purposes.
+If you are interested in a commercial license, please contact us directly.

 ## How does BetterFloat work?